DrTechDaddy/sandbox/README.md

 # sandbox
 a place to play and test stuff
-I created this is the Mac App but maybe it didn't get pushed upstairs?
+I created this repo in the Mac App, but maybe it didn't get pushed upstairs?

 What's wrong with tutorials?